karthikziffer/karthikziffer.github.io/_posts/2023-06-25-google-pegasus-summarization-model-installation.md

 <br>

-Too avoid this process, I decided to install each pip package individually
+To avoid this process, I decided to install each pip package individually

 ```
 pip install rouge-score